instamenta/Hype-Clicker-API/README.md

 2. Create a new branch for your feature or bugfix.
 3. Implement your changes and make sure the tests pass.
 4. Submit a pull request.

+## To conclude
+The Hype Clicker API is suitable for developers who want to build their own web or mobile application backend API.
+If you have any questions or feedback, please feel free to reach out through my GitHub repository.
+Thank you for using the Hype Clicker API!